OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 * Full Rich Text formatting such as tables, font size and color, etc. is only supported when DOORS is the source system and its pre-requisites are met.
 * Full Rich Text data will be available to target only in the last revision getting synchronized for a given entity in an execution cycle.
 In all events except the last event, only the formatting which is possible from the DOORS UI will be synchronized.
 * The Rich Text formatting of a table copied through a third party tool (i.e., Microsoft Excel or Microsoft Word): If the table has border 0, then the borders for such tables will not be visible in the target system even if they are visible in the DOORS UI.
-* If the URL for the Rich Text Conversion Server is changed, then it needs to be changed in the DOORS System configuration page in OpsHub Integration Manager as well.
-After the change, the OpsHub Integration Manager Server needs to be restarted for the changes to take effect.
+* If the URL for the Rich Text Conversion Server is changed, then it needs to be changed in the DOORS System configuration page in <code class="expression">space.vars.SITENAME</code> as well.
+After the change, the <code class="expression">space.vars.SITENAME</code> Server needs to be restarted for the changes to take effect.
 * For links inside RTF fields, only the links' urls will be synchronized, and the text inside which the url is embedded won't be synchronized.
 * Conflict detection will result into false positives, where HTML fields containing advanced tags like links, table etc., are synchronized to DOORS.